[Updated 28/Mar/2026]

 Like other villas, it was built of rendered locally cut granite blocks, with a domestics' cabin at the rear.
 It was topped off with a flat reinforced concrete roof.

 Today the site is occupied by Bethany Cottage, a holiday venue for Christian workers, making a trio with Bethany House(17) and Bethany Lodge(12).
-This may well be the original villa.
+With a flat reinforced concrete roof, this looks to be the original villa.

 Comments